WHen one door closes…

 We walked across the street to get a coffee and Mom told me how months earlier my Dad completed the renovations of what had been the Unionville Saddle Shop for decades.
 After calling to set up an appointment to tour the shop the next day I went home and drew the floor plan for what became the first sketch of the interior of my shop today.

 I can honestly say, that moment changed my life forever.
 Three days later I signed a lease and was on my way back to Brooklyn to pack up my entire life into a Uhaul, cat included.
-Soon I was on my way back to my hometown to start the adventure that has become David Ferron Unionville Saddle.
+Soon I was on my way back to my hometown to start the adventure that has become David Ferron Unionville Dress Shop.